 Successful crowdsourcing programs keep a strong pipeline of future challenges and campaigns.
-Employees and external groups stay engaged, and innovation stays top of mind.
-According to survey respondents, these challenges are often sponsored not only by the innovation department, but also by departments across the enterprise.
+Employees and external groups stay engaged and innovation stays top of mind.
+According to survey respondents, these challenges are often being sponsored not just by the innovation department, but by departments all across the enterprise.

-While innovation is the most often cited department to sponsor a challenge or campaign at 60 percent, other departments are becoming engaged as sponsors.
+While innovation is the most often-cited department to sponsor a challenge or campaign at 60 percent, other departments are becoming engaged as sponsors.
 Tenured customers hold Technology/IT-sponsored challenges twice as frequently as non-tenured customers.
 Product-oriented challenge sponsors, encompassing design, engineering, R&D, and product management, are also more popular among our more tenured respondents.
-HR-sponsored challenges are increasingly prevalent, very likely the result of crowdsourcing's measurable impact on employee engagement and culture.
+HR-sponsored challenges increasingly prevalent- very likely the result of crowdsourcing's measurable impact on employee engagement and culture.

-Having a variety of challenge sponsors strengthens your program by expanding innovation practices throughout the company - beyond being the responsibility of only a single department or innovation team.
-In fact, nearly half of the respondents reported that the second biggest risk to the success of their crowdsourced innovation program was the lack of sponsorship for individual challenges.
+Having a variety of challenge sponsors strengthens your program by expanding innovation practices throughout the company - beyond being just the responsibility of a single department or innovation team.
+In fact, respondents reported that the second biggest risk to the success of their crowdsourced innovation program as being lack of sponsorship for individual challenges at 46% - nearly half.
 Nearly a third reported a similar threat as the lack of program sponsorship.
 Continued sponsorship is key and requires reviewing recently completed challenges, socializing campaign results to key stakeholders, keeping a pipeline of future challenges, and tracking value of implemented ideas.